 IN THE CLASSROOM: Hurta is majoring in chemical and biological engineering/pre-medicine and is minoring in statistics.
-She owns an impressive 3.96 GPA and earned a spot on the Pac-12 All-Academic First Team in 2017.
+She owns an impressive 3.976 GPA and is a two-time member of the Pac-12 All-Academic First Team.

 PERSONAL: Sage Alexandra Hurta was born on June 23, 1998 in Buffalo, N.Y.
 She is the daughter of Gary and Amy Hurta of Hamilton, N.Y.
 Her mother ran cross country and track at Cornell, and her father was also on the track team at Cornell.